aseemsavio/catholic-cli/README.md

 ```
 catholic canon --search eucharist
 ```

 For searching phrases that include spaces, they must be included within quotes.

 ```
-catholic c --s "child of"
+catholic cl --s "child of"
 ```